ArmanKavian/ArmanCala/README.md

 ## Usage
 Access the application by opening a web browser and navigating to http://localhost:4200.

+Access the database console on http://localhost:8080/h2-console using the configuration in application.yaml.

 Create a new game by clicking the "New Game" button.